 Transparency - check if there is any transparency to the image, will be 8-bit alpha.

 Everything else follow the same guidelines provided for PNG-8s.

 PNG-8 + 8-bit Alpha

 Here is the frustrating part of all of this, Photoshop doesn’t support the export of an indexed PNG coupled with 8-bit Alpha layers, which conveniently is the most useful combination for web images.
 Luckily, there is a free Mac app ImageAlpha that has a great GUI for converting these.
 I’m sure many of you would prefer to use the command line…and you can use PNGQuant…but I highly recommend you use a GUI.
 By trying out different numbers of colors to find the lowest acceptable quality you can really shave down the file sizes.
 Be sure to export files from Photoshop as PNG-24 before converting them otherwise you won’t get the alpha channel.
 Both of these options also allow you to make a PNG with alpha that degrade nicely in IE6.
 8

-This only applies to images destined for the web and for the most part only PNGs as the gains for JPGs are negligible.
+This only applies to images destined for the web and for the most part only PNG as the gains for JPG are negligible.
 9 Once you have your files exported the last step is to run them through an image optimizer.
-There are a ton of options for achieving this, and as I feel most comfortable with GUIs, I use ImageOptim.
+There are a ton of options for achieving this, and as I feel most comfortable using a GUI, I use ImageOptim.
 The command line alternative is PNGCrush.
 Below you can see the gains from using optimization on various files: